Ivan Foley of Missouri's Platte County Landmark wins Tom and Pat Gish Award for courage, tenacity, integrity in rural journalism

 Institute offers fellowships to Rural Computer-Assisted Reporting Boot Camp

 With a grant from the Ethics and Excellence in Journalism Foundation, IRE and the Institute held two mini-boot camps for rural journalists, in 2012 at East Tennessee State University and in 2013 at the University of Kentucky.
-At right, Gilbert watched Michael Owens of the Herald Courier work on an exercise at the workshop.

 Kate Martin of the Skagit Valley Herald in Mt.
 Vernon, Wash., was the first IRE boot camp fellow.
 Thanks to it, she wrote, "I am no longer at the mercy of my sources to look up a figure or fact for me.
 I can have them send me the source file and work with it on my own."